Hours and Admission

 Does the Museum have a parking lot?

 Yes.
 On-site parking is available in the lot behind the Museum, off Washington Avenue.
 Hourly rates generally apply.
-On Target First Saturdays there's a flat rate of $6 beginning at 5 pm.
+On First Saturdays there's a flat rate of $6 beginning at 5 pm.

 Is there street parking?